Sharon-Christy/SMART-EMAIL-ASSISTANT/README.md

 ## 🧠 Overview

-Email-Assistant-VK is a versatile developer toolkit that integrates AI-driven communication, research, and transcription functionalities into your applications.
+SMART-EMAIL-ASSISTANT is a versatile developer toolkit that integrates AI-driven communication, research, and transcription functionalities into your applications.

 ### 🔑 Key Features